MartinPankraz/DSAGTechXChange24/3-build-your-own-chatgpt/README.md

 >⏱Allow ~2 hours to complete your journey

 > [!IMPORTANT]
 >The guide and screenshots refer to the English terms.
 We recommend to **adjust your browser language to English** to avoid confusion.
-Some of the translated texts can be misleading.
+Otherwise some of the translated texts can be misleading.

 ## Meet your Mentors, learn more about the journey and kick-off